Our Story.

 We founded theWholeStory because we wanted organisations and their people to reach their full communication potential.

-We met at university at the tail end of the last millennium, on a theatre studies BA.
-Josh then worked with vulnerable adults for a housing association, whilst developing his skills as a storytelling performer in museums, festivals and schools.
-Lily continued post graduate studies at Central School of Speech and Drama and gained an MA at Goldsmiths, while devising theatre productions as a director.
+We first met at university at the tail end of the last millennium, while studying theatre.
+Josh went on to work with vulnerable adults in supported housing, all while developing his craft as a storytelling performer in museums, festivals and schools.
+Lily pursued postgraduate training at the Central School of Speech and Drama and completed an MA at Goldsmiths, directing devised theatre productions along the way.

 Lily Pender

-When people ask me what I do, the simplest answer is that I teach people to think and speak better.
-I find ways to make communication enjoyable and easy.
+• When people ask what I do, I usually say: I help people think and speak better.
+I make communication feel more enjoyable and more doable.

 • What can’t you be without?